 Should we wish to market our products outside the U.S., we must receive marketing authorization from the appropriate foreign regulatory authorities.
 The requirements governing the conduct of clinical trials, marketing authorization, pricing and reimbursement vary widely from country to country.
 Importantly, the level of evidence of efficacy and safety necessary to apply for marketing authorization for a drug candidate differs from country to country.
-In particular, clinical trial endpoints, and the level of clinical evidence that may support an accelerated approval filing with the US FDA, such as the ORR data we intend to use as the basis for a filing for umbralisib in MZL, may be insufficient to file for marketing application outside of the US.
-At present, companies are typically required to apply for foreign marketing authorizations at a national level.
-However, within the European Union, registration procedures are available to companies wishing to market a product in more than one European Union member state.
+In particular, clinical trial endpoints, and the level of clinical evidence that may support an accelerated approval filing with the FDA, such as the ORR data from the single-arm cohorts of the UNITY-NHL study that we used as the basis for a filing and approval for UKONIQ in MZL and FL, may be insufficient to file for marketing applications outside of the U.S. At present, companies are typically required to apply for foreign marketing authorizations at a national level.
+However, within the European Union, centralized registration procedures are available to companies wishing to market a product across the European Union member states.
 Typically, if the regulatory authority is satisfied that a company has presented adequate evidence of safety, quality and efficacy, then the regulatory authority will grant a marketing authorization.
 This foreign regulatory approval process, however, involves risks similar or identical to the risks associated with FDA approval discussed above, and therefore we cannot guarantee that we will be able to obtain the appropriate marketing authorization for any product in any particular country.